 As young children, part of our development process is learning how to say words correctly.
-These speech skills develop overtime as we learn to talk.
-Some sounds come easy, like the letters p, m, or w.
-Others are more difficult, such as z, sh, or th.
+These speech skills develop over time as we learn to talk.
+Some sounds come easily, like the letters /p/, /m/, and /w/.
+Others are more difficult, such as /z/, /sh/, and /th/.

 By the age of five, most children can pronounce almost all types of speech sounds.
-However, when a child struggles to say words or sounds correctly, this can be a telltale sign of a speech sound disorder.
+When a child struggles to say words or sounds correctly, this can be a telltale sign of a speech sound disorder.

 What is a speech sound disorder?

 Children who are not able to pronounce certain sounds or words by an expected age may have a speech sound disorder.
 Speech sound production requires both the knowledge of a speech sound, as well as the ability to coordinate the jaw, tongue, and lips with breathing and vocalizing in order to produce the desired sound.
 It's often difficult to understand someone with a speech sound disorder and, in many cases, it can affect a person’s social, academic, and professional development.

 Broadly speaking, there are two types of speech sound disorders: articulation disorders and phonological process disorders.

 Articulation disorders: This is the inability to form legible words past a certain age.
 Word sounds may be distorted, added, dropped, or swapped altogether.
 According to Stanford Children’s Health, some common signs of an articulation disorder can include: